vnijs/radiant/README.md

 #### From Rstudio

 Navigate to `inst/` in the radiant directory.
 Choose the app you want to run (e.g., quant or marketing).
 If you choose the marketing app, from the `inst/marketing` directory, open `ui.R`.
 Then click the play button (see screenshot below).
 Package dependencies will be updated if needed but you should install shiny and other dependencies using the commands above.
+After installing, you will most likely need to restart Rstudio before the play button is shown.

 ![Starting Radiant from Rstudio](start_from_rstudio.png)

-**Note that Radiant currently does not support Shiny 0.11.
-To use Radiant please remove Shiny 0.11 if you already have it installed.
-Copy-and-paste the code below to the Rstudio console to remove shiny and install the required packages.
+**Note that Radiant currently does not support Shiny 0.11.** To use Radiant please remove Shiny 0.11 if you already have it installed.
+Copy-and-paste the code below to the Rstudio console to remove the installed version of Shiny and install the required packages and versions.

 		detach('package:shiny', unload=TRUE)
 		remove.packages('shiny')
 		local_dir <- Sys.getenv("R_LIBS_USER")
 		if(!file.exists(local_dir)) dir.create(local_dir, recursive = TRUE)
 		options(repos = c(XRAN = 'http://mostly-harmless.github.io/radiant_miniCRAN/'))
 		install.packages(new.packages(), local_dir, dependencies = TRUE)

 #### Creating a desktop launcher